gtuck/web3400-Course-Docs/PHP-Code-Examples.md

   }
  ```

-DocComments are particularly useful in large projects and frameworks, where automated documentation generation becomes a crucial part of the workflow.
+DocComments are particularly useful in large projects and frameworks where automated documentation generation becomes crucial to workflow.

 ## Basic data types: